Politico-Socio issues stay ever with us. Gain perspective deciding if these words resonate with your understanding and thinking.

 Even though we are here in this perishing world for the short time that is left, we should never lose sight of that.

 Rodric Anthony Johnson (author) from Surprise, Arizona on October 22, 2020:

 It is a bitter pill to swallow, Jack.
 I love my country, but we are becoming a nation without open faith.
 I see we are following Europe's path.
 I hope that those in our nations who have faith will unit to curb the slide into Babylon.
 We still have some more work to do before the Savior comes.

-Jack Jenn from Nelson Bay NSW Australia. on October 22, 2020:
+Jack Jenn from Living in hope on planet earth. on October 22, 2020:

 AMEN to all you've said.
 I'm appalled too.

 I am 76 years old and living in what I consider the best country in the world - Australia but even my country is degenerating quickly and spiralling toward Tribulation.

 I really think most of America has lost it's spiritual direction and we are following suit.

 Rodric Anthony Johnson (author) from Surprise, Arizona on February 08, 2019:

 Marlene, thanks for reading.
 I tried to write this article with some decorum.
 I failed.
 I decided to leave it as raw as it came to me.
 I wish that people, reporters did not try to angle things to make the president look bad at each turn and his supporters.
 I did not vote for the current president, but that does not mean that everything he does and says is evil.
 It is so sad that we cannot agree to disagree instead of villainizing people with opposing views.